 Judi Conaghan assumed she’d done everything possible to keep her five children safe.
 She’d covered the electric outlets, installed cabinet latches, and put all household chemicals out of reach.
+It’s a health thing, after all.
 But there was one hazard the Wilmette, Illinois, math teacher had overlooked: window screens.

 On a warm October day last year, her two-year-old son, Brian, was happily bouncing on the bed next to an open window when he tripped and fell against the window screen.
 The weight of his body knocked the screen out of the window, and the little boy tumbled to a concrete driveway 15 feet below.
 “I ran out the front door, expecting the worst,” says the 36-year-old mom.

 To Conaghan’s enormous relief, her toddler was conscious when she found him.
 But he was crying hard–and covered with blood.
 Doctors at Children’s Memorial Hospital, in Chicago, discovered that he’d suffered a broken leg as well as facial fractures.
 After a five-day hospital stay and two months in a leg cast, Brian made a full recovery.
 Conaghan, however, was horrified when she was told that the accident could have been avoided.
 “The doctor said window screens are designed to keep bugs out, not to keep kids in,” she says.

 There ought to be a law.